-- Cutting or pulling the vines glyphosate 50% solution in provides some control but large water on cut stumps root systems will resprout.
-Species Mechanical Chemical IPM Species False- brome Mechanical -Mowing, burning, grazing can be used to remove/deplete annual seed production. -Hand pull small patches in April and early May.
-Mow and mulch (3-6 cm deep) with native straw, or clean, weed-free straw ChemicalSpot Spray: Early spring hexazinone 2 lb ai/acreThroughout growing season Glyphosate 2 % gal + sulfometuron 3oz/acre + non- ionic or MSO/silicon blend surfactant $\frac{1}{4} - \frac{1}{2} \%$ Fall Glyphosate 2 % gal + oryzalin ?? oz/100 gal + non-ionic or MSO/silicon blend surfactant $\frac{1}{4} - \frac{1}{2} \%$ fluazifop $\frac{1}{4} \%$ +??
-Note: oryzalin and fluazifop are not labeled for forestry use, so the products used must have "non-crop" labels in order to use them on invasive plants in the forest.Broadcast: glyphosate 2 qt/acre + sulfometuron 3 oz/acre + non- ionic or MSO/silicon blend surfactant 1-2 qt/100 gal IPM -Mow for several years to eliminate soil seed bank, then treat with herbicides. -Mow in early July, then treat with herbicides in the fall. -Mow April-June; mulch with native straw in June; seed with native grass at the time of mulching.
+- Cutting or pulling the vines glyphosate 50% solution in water on cut stumps root systems will resprout.
+Species Mechanical Chemical IPM False- brome -Mowing, burning, grazing can be used to remove/deplete annual seed production. -Hand pull small patches in April and early May.
+Mow and mulch (3-6 cm deep) with native straw, or clean, weed-free straw Spot Spray: Early spring hexazinone 2 lb ai/acre Throughout growing season Glyphosate 2 % gal + sulfometuron 3oz/acre + non- ionic or MSO/silicon blend surfactant $\frac{1}{4} - \frac{1}{2}$ % Fall Glyphosate 2 % gal + oryzalin ?? oz/100 gal + non-ionic or MSO/silicon blend surfactant $\frac{1}{4} - \frac{1}{2}$ % fluazifop $\frac{1}{4}$ % +??
+Note: oryzalin and fluazifop are not labeled for forestry use, so the products used must have "non-crop" labels in order to use them on invasive plants in the forest.
+Broadcast: glyphosate 2 qt/acre + sulfometuron 3 oz/acre + non- ionic or MSO/silicon blend surfactant 1-2 qt/100 gal -Mow for several years to eliminate soil seed bank, then treat with herbicides. -Mow in early July, then treat with herbicides in the fall. -Mow April-June; mulch with native straw in June; seed with native grass at the time of mulching.
 (Do this for 1- 2 years) -Treat with glyphosate and oryzalin together in October; re-treat in the spring with fluazifop.
 (Do this for 2-3 years.
-Allow at lease 6 months for soil activity to dissipate before reseeding.) - Burn in early fall; treat with herbicides after germination; retreat with herbicides to exhaust seed bank before reseeding -In areas with few native grasses, treat with foliar herbicides, reseed with forbs in the fall, retreat for several years with Species Mechanical Chemical grass-specific herbicide Diffuse - Pulling or digging plants is - May until flowering is best - There are several and effective for small areas (before seed set) but could be insects that reduce plant Meadow treated any time during active biomass or seed Knapweed growing season production Glyphosate 2-5%+ non-ionic surfactant 1⁄4 1⁄2 % 2,4-D 2 % + clopyralid 1⁄4 1⁄2 - An integrated management plan that includes selective herbicides and biological %+ non-ionic or MSO/silicon blend 1⁄4 1⁄2 % control may show the greatest effectiveness for removal of meadow
+Allow at lease 6 months for soil activity to dissipate before reseeding.)
+Burn in early fall; treat with herbicides after germination; retreat with herbicides to exhaust seed bank before reseeding -In areas with few native grasses, treat with foliar herbicides, reseed with forbs in the fall, retreat for several years with grass-specific herbicide Species Mechanical Chemical There are several and Meadow Knapweed effective for small areas (before seed set) but could be treated any time during active growing season insects that reduce plant biomass or seed production Glyphosate 2-5%+ non-ionic surfactant 1⁄4 1⁄2 % 2,4-D 2 % + clopyralid 1⁄4 1⁄2 - An integrated management plan that includes selective herbicides and biological blend 1⁄4 1⁄2 % greatest effectiveness for removal of meadow